 If your piece is not heavily soiled and just needs some freshening, consider using one of the DIY home dry cleaning kits.
 Be sure you’ve done the colorfast test and then follow the instructions with the kit.
 Your pillow or wall-hanging will be freshened and should need nothing more than a light pressing.

 If the piece is dirty, you can hand wash.
 Remove the piece from the pillow, footstool or frame backing.
-If the edges have not been finished, you will need to tape or sew the edges to keep the piece from raveling.
+If the edges have not been finished, you will need to tape or sew the edges to keep the piece from unraveling.

 If you have a specific stain on the unstitched portion of the background, refer to a stain removal guide and follow the directions for that specific stain.
 Always be careful to avoid using harsh products on the stitched areas because the thread may not be colorfast.
 An oxygen-based bleach and water solution is recommended for most stain removal uses.

 Place your piece in the water, being certain that the entire piece gets wet.
 Gently move the piece around in the water.
 Allow the piece to remain in the water for about 10 minutes.
 Next, drain the wash water and fill the sink again with fresh water.
 Repeat draining and refilling the sink until the water and piece are soap free – clear water and no suds.

 Drying and Pressing

 Do not wring the wet piece.
 Roll it in a towel and squeeze gently to remove excess water.
 Place the cross-stitch flat on a dry towel and allow to dry.
 If the piece needs pressing, place a thick white towel on the ironing board.
 Put the cross-stitch face down on the towel, place a lightweight white cloth over the back to prevent snagging threads and press on the back.

 How to Salvage a Stained Piece of Cross Stitch